-- swelling of the face, lips, tongue or throat which may cause difficulty in swallowing or breathing - severe and sudden onset of pinkish, itchy swellings on the skin, also called hives.
+- swelling of the face, lips, tongue or throat which may cause difficulty in swallowing or breathing - severe and sudden onset of pinkish, itchy swellings on the skin, also called hives or nettle rash.

 The above list includes serious side effects.
 You may need urgent medical attention or hospitalisation.
-These side effects are very rare.
+These side effects are very